baggiogi/data_driven_control/README.md

 This repository contains the code used in the the paper:

-> G. Baggio, D. S. Bassett, F. Pasqualetti "Data-Driven Control of Complex Networks", In preparation, 2020.
+> G. Baggio, D. S. Bassett, F. Pasqualetti "Data-Driven Control of Complex Networks", Submitted, 2020.

-[TO BE UPLOADED SOON]
+- The folder synthetic contains the code for computing optimal data-driven controls and for comparing the performance of model based and data-driven controls for synthetic data

+- The folder fMRI contains the code for computing optimal data-driven controls from task-based fMRI data

 ***